 - Commonwealth Avenue Mall

 - Franklin Park

 The Emerald Necklace was designed so that the parks are connected.
 Here are the parkways that connect the parks to each other:

 How Did the Emerald Necklace Come to Be?

 The parks in the Emerald Necklace were created by Frederick Law Olmsted, the nation’s first landscape architect.
 After successfully designing New York City’s Central Park, the city of Boston hired Olmsted.

-Olmsted vision for creating these parks was for people to escape to a place of beauty with peaceful surroundings after a days’ work.
-The city life created an industrial setting, and these parks would be used to escape to those settings and be surrounded by beauty.
+Olmsted’s vision for creating parks in Boston was for people to escape to a place of beauty with peaceful surroundings after a days’ work.
+In the 1860s, city life created an industrial setting, and the parks would be used to escape to those settings and be surrounded by beauty.

 Impact & Today's Legacy

-Olmsted’s original vision is still maintained today, as the parks that consist of the Emerald Necklace are used as an urban oasis.
-The parks are filled with wonderful bodies of water, botanical gardens, and greenery.
+Olmsted’s original vision is still maintained today, as the parks included in the Emerald Necklace are used as an urban oasis.
+The parks are filled with wonderful bodies of water, gardens, and greenery.
 Boston’s parks are used by both locals and tourists to congregate and enjoy the beautiful scenery.